On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

 Let $i \in [1,b]$ be the indices of the images within a batch $B$.
 The NCA loss can be written as:

 where $\mathbf{z}_i = f_{\theta}(\mathbf{x}_i)$ is an image embedding and $y_i$ its corresponding label.
 By minimising this loss, distances between embeddings from the same class will be minimised, while distances between embeddings from different classes will be maximised.
-This bears similarities to the (supervised) contrastive loss \citep{khosla2020supervisedcontrastive, chen2020simple}, which we discuss in Appendix~\ref{sec:appendix_contrastive}.
-For ease of discussion, we refer to the distances between pairs of embeddings from the same class as \emph{positives}, and to the distances between pairs of embeddings from different classes as \emph{negatives}.
+Importantly, note how the concepts of support set and query set here do not exist.
+More simply, the images (and respective labels) constituting the batch $B = \{(\mathbf{x}_1, y_1), \ldots, (\mathbf{x}_b, y_b)\}$ are sampled uniformly.

-Importantly, the concepts of support set and query set of Sec.~\ref{sec:episodes} and~\ref{sec:protonets} here do not apply.
-More simply, the images (and respective labels) constituting the batch $B = \{(\mathbf{x}_1, y_1), \ldots, (\mathbf{x}_b, y_b)\}$ are sampled i.i.d. from the training dataset, as normally happens in standard supervised learning.
-Considering that in \pn there is no parameter adaptation happening at the level of each episodic batch $B_E$, $S$ and $Q$ \emph{do not} have a functional role in the algorithm, and their defining values $\{w,m,n\}$ can be interpreted as hyperparameters controlling the data-loader during training.
-More specifically, \pn differ from NCA in three key aspects: \begin{tight_enum} \item \pn rely on the creation of prototypes, while NCA does not. \item Due to the nature of episodic learning, \pn only consider pairwise distances between the query and the support set; the NCA instead uses \emph{all} the distances within a batch and treats each example in the same way. \item Because of how $L$, $S$ and $Q$ are sampled in episodic learning, some images will be inevitably sampled more frequently than others, and some will likely never be seen during training (this corresponds to sampling ``with replacement'').
-NCA instead visits every image of the dataset once and only once within each epoch (sampling ``without replacement''). \end{tight_enum}
+Given the similarity between these three losses, and considering that \pn and \mn do not perform episode-specific parameter adaptation, $\{w,m,n\}$ can be simply interpreted as the set of hyper-parameters controlling the sampling of mini-batches during training.
+More specifically, \pn, \mn and NCA differ in three aspects: \begin{tight_enum} \item First and foremost, due to the nature of episodic learning, \pn and \mn only consider pairwise distances between the query and the support set (Fig.~\ref{fig:proto_vs_nca} left); NCA instead uses \emph{all} the distances within a batch and treats each example in the same way (Fig.~\ref{fig:proto_vs_nca} right). \item Only \pn rely on the creation of prototypes. \item Because of how $L$, $S$ and $Q$ are sampled in episodic learning (Eq.~\ref{eqn:mle}), for \pn and \mn some images might be sampled more frequently than others (sampling ``with replacement'').
+NCA instead visits every image of the dataset once for each epoch (sampling ``without replacement''). \end{tight_enum} To investigate the effects of these three differences, in Sec.~\ref{sec:experiments} we conduct a wide range of experiments.